vibbits/training-material/topics/data-management-plans/tutorials/prepare-document/tutorial.md

 Now we will look into the documentation and metadata which will accompany your data.
 Documentation and metadata are essential to understand what a dataset means and to make it reusable in the future.

-In this part of the course you will learn to:

-* Understand why your research data needs to be documented and why other researchers rely on this documentation;
-* Understand why metadata is used and when you need to use this;
-* List different descriptions of data (record, study, code);
-* Describe the purpose/goals of descriptions of data;
-* State why standards are important and how to find and apply them;
-* Name and apply the do’s and don’ts in arranging folders and naming files;
-* Recognise the importance of managing data files;
-* Apply the gained knowledge about data documentation to your own research data and write the data documentation section for your data management plan.

 ### Introduction to documentation and metadata

 ![Introduction ](../../images/00_Metadata.png)